loudifier/chirplab/ROADMAP.md

 - [ ] Measure calibration tone from a file and apply the calibration to a project file

 ## Other
+- [x] Build automation.
+Github actions automatically bundle Windows exe on push and add bundle to releases
+    - [ ] Linux build? deb, flatpack, or what?
-- [ ] Build automation
+    - [ ] Mac build?
-    - PyInstaller .spec file created, look into GitHub Workflow automation
 - [ ] Documentation, probably using GitHub wiki
     - [ ] Quick Start guide
     - [ ] Project file format